 Lilium philippinense, Philippine or benguet lily.
 A very tall lily for back of the border.

-Polianthes tuberosa, tuberose, opens at night, very fragrant
+Polianthes tuberosa, tuberose, 'The Pearl,' opens at night, very fragrant

 Sinningia tubiflora, fragrant white gloxinia

 Zantedeschia aethiopica, white calla lily.
 Zephyranthes candida, white rain lily

 Anemone japonica 'Honorine Jobert'